top of page

 Starting down

 On our way back across the crater, we witnessed the sun rising above the rim, which was a special experience.
-As we got back to Katie, we chose to hustle down to get out of the wind.
-The temperature started to increase as the sun came out on our descent, and we were soon carefully downclimbing the ladder and fixed line section.
+As much as we would have liked to linger on the summit, we chose to hustle down to get out of the wind.
+Thankfully, the temperature started to increase as the sun came out on our descent, and we were soon carefully downclimbing the ladder and fixed line section.

 Looking down on Little Tahoma